kennylevinsen/greetd/README.md

 ## It doesn't work yet!

-Why are you using this yet?
+Why are you using this?
 I haven't even tested it myself!